Have we all started to be a bit more eco-friendly?

 Sticking to the theme of washing up- now you’ve got your plastic free, compostable utensils, what about your washing up liquid?
 Some of the high street options can contain harmful toxins which cause serious damage to species living in our waters.

 The best eco-friendly washing up liquids are ones which are plant-based; they won’t harm the environment, are gentler and are often scented with essential oils rather than perfumes or fragrances so are perfect for anyone with sensitive, or eczema prone skin.

 Eco-friendly washing up liquid often comes in packaging which is kinder to the environment too.
-You could even buy it in bulk and use your own refillable bottles such as this screw top one from Ampulla, or you could look into switching to a washing up soap block such as this one from Zero Waste Club, which you lather up like you would bathroom soap.
+You could even buy it in bulk and use your own refillable bottles, or you could look into switching to a washing up soap block such as this one from Zero Waste Club, which you lather up like you would bathroom soap.
 The eco-friendly options are luckily plentiful!

 Washing up gloves

 There are some great options available nowadays for eco-friendly washing up gloves such as these natural rubber gloves from If You Care.
 They are made from Fair Trade FSC certified natural rubber and contain no plastic.

 At the end of life they are compostable, so once you’ve used them for cleaning, doing the dishes or even gardening, they are completely zero waste.

 Alongside plastic bottles and shopping bags, plastic sandwich bags and cling film make up another big proportion of plastic waste and whilst they are both quick and easy to use, they are very hard to recycle and they are terrible for the environment.
 Luckily there has been a big push over recent years to come up with eco-friendly alternatives which keep our food just as fresh.